 We got to Rachael’s about 1 and were met by Will who was out in the garden.
 It is nearly a year since we were there last which is quite a shock.
 The garden was looking lovely and the hallway was all freshly painted for the exhibition.
 Rachael had completely cleared out her room and she and Will had been hanging all her circular paintings from the picture rail.
 They looked lovely.
 We helped with the final set up and got the food ready.
 At four people started arriving and we had a wonderful evening meeting Rachael’s friends, fellow artists and flatmates.
 Only three of the original flatmates still live there and so there were a few new people to meet.

 Earlier in the day when we first arrived, Rachael went into Totnes for further supplies.
 So Mike and I went to have another look at Berry Pomeroy Church.
 We have a new camera since we last took photographs here.
 The Grade 1 listed church has a nave and two aisles either side with stonework showing instead of plastered walls.
 It has a wonderful 46 ft full-width 15th-century rood screen across the two chapels and the chancel entrance.
 It was built in and restored in 1908 so the painting is not in the best condition but is still visible.
 There are 24 pictures of saints across the lower half of the screen which is mostly scribbled out probably in the Reformation.
-There is an octagonal font and a pipe organ in the side chapel.
+There were an octagonal font and a pipe organ in the side chapel.
 In the Seymour Chapel is a triple tomb monument in the Corinthian style to Edward, son of the Protector of Somerset, his son Lord Edward Seymour who died in 1593 and the latter’s wife Elizabeth Champernowne.
 There is a baby being Elizabeth’s head and a young ‘imbecile’ child at her feet.
 There are five sons and 4 daughters at the foot of the monument.
 The stained glass window in the Seymour chapel is a beautiful window from 1923 with 3 angels.
 Another particularly nice window was that of a rural scene named “The Earths Full of Thy Riches” by Christopher Rahere Webb from 1951.
 There are also several Christopher Whall windows from the 1880s and one by his daughter Veronica Whall from 1926 which is especially lovely.
 In the cemetery is an Ashlar pyramid monument to Elizabeth Howard who died in 1810 and was the wife of Henry Howard of Glossop.
 It is a very unusually shaped monument.

 Rachael had a few visitors to her private viewing and everyone was excited and inspired by her artwork.
 I especially love the ‘Verre Églomisé‘ which she does a lot of these days and while she mentions it often, this is the first time that I have actually been able to see and understand the process.
 We were also pleased to meet her flatmates, some we have met several times before and others for the first time.
 Also got to meet Dottie the house cat who is new to the house since we visited last.
 She is a gorgeous little thing.